malgorithms/toffee/README.md

 #}
 ```

-However, with a single line of CoffeeScript, feel free to keep it all on one line:
+With a single line of CoffeeScript, feel free to keep it all on one line:

 GOOD
 ```